driessenslucas/researchproject/README.md

 ### 2024-01-09

 - [x] Build RC-car
 - [x] Control RC-car with esp32 over WIFI

+### 2024-01-10

+- [x] Test driving RC-car over wifi
+- [x] Test controlling rc-car with DQN-agent (working but not with actual sensor data, just copying the movent of the virtual car)

 ## Subquestion 1